alex-gru/udacity-android-nanodegree-p0-p3/README.md

 # android_dev_nanodegree_udacity
 Projects while attending the Android Developer Nanodegree program at Udacity

-Important notice for Project 1/2 - Popular Movies App:
+IMPORTANT API KEY note for Project 1/2 - Popular Movies App:

 Use your own API key for the usage of The Movie DB API.
-Check MovieDBAsyncTask.java for more details.
+Place a file called 'themoviedb.txt' in the resources folder /res/raw.
+The file only has one single line, namely the API key.